START YOUR OWN PROJECT

 - Create a team with your friends and neighbors to share the effort

 - Set outcome-based goals and track your progress to those goals

 - Celebrate your successes together

 Step One: IDENTIFY LOCAL NEEDS

 No one knows your community better than you and your neighbors do.
-This summer, take proactive steps to address the challenges you see daily and generate solutions that work in your neighborhood.
+Take proactive steps to address the challenges you see daily and generate solutions that work in your neighborhood.
 Whether you and your team decide to partner with the local library to refurbish reading rooms or to organize meal distribution at a community center, you already have the resources you need to get started.

 - Speak with your connector organization and find out what’s already happening in your community.
 If you see a service gap, consider creating your own project.

 - Brainstorm with friends and local leaders about what your community most needs.

 - Conduct a needs assessment by mapping resources, holding focus groups, or distributing a survey.

 Step Two: BUILD A TEAM